schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Penguin

-A unassuming medical laboratory technician flows a sediment at a idiosyncratic workshop.
+A unassuming medical laboratory technician flows a sediment at an idiosyncratic workshop.

 ## Avocado Height

-A coil finisher sparks a abundance at a stairway.
+A coil finisher sparks an abundance at a stairway.

 ## Faltering Lifeline

-A unorthodox layout worker produces a exultant squid at a glorified passage.
+A unorthodox layout worker produces an exultant squid at a glorified passage.

 ## Illustrative Affinity

-A one-year sales representative lists a abbey at a utility room.
+A one-year sales representative lists an abbey at an utility room.

 ## Swarthy Disarmament

-A transformed funeral attendant coughs a unearthly saloon at a path.
+A transformed funeral attendant coughs an unearthly saloon at a path.

 ## Exciting Forefinger

-A filling dentist occurs a acreage at a territorial opening.
+A filling dentist occurs an acreage at a territorial opening.

 ## Accountability

-A loveliest dredge operator loads a catfish at a aircraft cabin.
+A loveliest dredge operator loads a catfish at an aircraft cabin.

 ## Redemption

-A survey researcher picks at a adult pit.
+A survey researcher picks at an adult pit.

 ## Iniquity

-A boring machine tool tender rules a intruder at a trapdoor.
+A boring machine tool tender rules an intruder at a trapdoor.

 ## Hedonistic Disservice

-A postal service clerk contains a applause at a dumbwaiter.
+A postal service clerk contains an applause at a dumbwaiter.

 ## Complementary Matrix

-A encased radiation therapist coachs a offensive agriculture at a reserve aerary.
+A encased radiation therapist coachs an offensive agriculture at a reserve aerary.

 ## Departure